Pick up at Florence Santa Maria Novella

 70 - 80 minutes.

-This is market day in Siena.
+Day 5: Siena.
 The town is centred around a magnificent

 black and white marble Duomo (cathedral) and around the famous Campo